 In 2009 the Company left its rented premises at Birdlip in Gloucestershire, buying a new office at South Cerney in the heart of the Cotswold Water Park.

-2011 saw the launched of a degree in forensic collision investigation in partnership with De Montfort University Leicester.
+2011 saw the launched of a degree in forensic collision investigation in partnership with DMU.

-2014 saw see the first students graduating with an FdSc in Forensic Road Collision Investigation.
+2014 saw the first students graduating with an FdSc in Forensic Road Collision Investigation.

-2017 will see the first students graduating with a BSc(Hons).
+In 2017 the first students graduated with a BSc(Hons).

 In 2019 after 20 years in partnership, AiTS has become an Associate College of De Montfort University.